When you are running a company, there are some accounting basics you need to be clear about before you indulge in complicated transactions.

 How To Prepare A Bank Reconciliation Statement?

-Normally, at the end of every month, you receive a particular statement from the bank.
 The statement would include all the cash, deposits, and other transactions that have taken place from the account.

-The statement would also incorporate the bank charges that have been levied in the form of account expenses or a fee by the bank.
-To balance your company’s accounting record and the bank statement transactions, here are some points you must consider once you receive the bank statement.
+The statement would also incorporate the bank charges that have been levied in the form of account expenses or fees by the bank.
+To balance your company’s accounting records and the bank statement transactions.

 -